the homemade pantry

 "The Homemade Pantry is an important, beautiful work that can change the way people approach their food lives." — Mollie Katzen, author of The Moosewood Cookbook

-In her debut cookbook, Alana Chernila inspires you to step inside your kitchen, take a look around, and change the way you relate to food.
+In her debut cookbook, now a beloved classic, Alana Chernila inspired us to step inside our kitchens, take a look around, and change the way we relate to food.
 The Homemade Pantry was born of a tight budget, Alana’s love for sharing recipes with her farmers’ market customers, and a desire to enjoy a happy cooking and eating life with her young family.
 On a mission to kick their packaged-food habit, she learned that with a little determination, anything she could buy at the store could be made in her kitchen, and her homemade versions were more satisfying, easier to make than she expected, and tastier.
 Here are her very approachable recipes for 101 everyday staples, organized by supermarket aisle—from crackers to cheese, pesto to sauerkraut, and mayonnaise to toaster pastries.
 The Homemade Pantry is a celebration of food made by hand—warm mozzarella that is stretched, thick lasagna noodles rolled from flour and egg, fresh tomato sauce that bubbles on the stove.
 Whether you are trying a recipe for butter, potato chips, spice mixes, or ketchup, you will discover the magic and thrill that comes with the homemade pantry.

 Alana Chernila writes, cooks, manages her local farmers' market, and teaches cheese making.
 She created the blog www.EatingFromTheGroundUp.com in 2008.
 Alana is a graduate of St. John's College in Santa Fe and lives with her husband and two daughters in Western Massachusetts.
 Alana is the author of three books: The Homemade Pantry: 101 Foods You Can Stop Buying and Start Making, The Homemade Kitchen: Recipes for Cooking with Pleasure, which was nominated for an IACP award, and Eating from the Ground Up.